I heart Rebajas

 Thank God my mom raised me to search EVERY item on EVERY sale rack at EVERY store, because I always have the patience to try just one more shop and scour each rack until I am convinced there is nothing else for me.

-Eight Simple Rules for Surviving Convivencia
+Eight Simple Rules for Surviving Your Spanish Apartment

 It’s January, time for a new start, or perhaps a new outlook.
 Or maybe even a new living situation.